 An important part of SfN's mission is to provide professional development activities, information, and educational resources for neuroscientists at all stages of their careers, including undergraduates, graduates, and postdoctoral fellows.

-SfN's annual, five-day Neuroscience forums for researchers and neuroscientists regularly draw over 30,000 attendees from around the world.
+SfN's annual, 5-day Neuroscience forums for researchers and neuroscientists regularly draw over 30,000 attendees from around the world.
 SfN membership benefits include access to the Society's vast resources, including the forums, free online subscriptions to noted publications, and access to an online career service center.

 This society is an example of a relatively new professional organization that is devoted to the specialty of cognitive neuroscience.
-The CNS is committed to the development of mind and brain research aimed at studying the psychological, computational and neuroscientific bases of cognition.
+The CNS is committed to the development of mind and brain research aimed at studying the psychological, computational, and neuroscientific bases of cognition.

 The CNS brings its members the latest brain research and dialogues to facilitate public, professional, and scientific discourse.
 Student benefits include monthly newsletters, discounts on the society's journal, and access to conferences, workshops, and job openings.

-Joining a neuroscience association
+Joining a Neuroscience Association

-The AAN is an international professional neuroscience association of more than 21,000 neurologists, neuroscientists and neuroscience professionals dedicated to providing the best possible care for patients with neurological disorders.
+The AAN is an international professional neuroscience association of more than 21,000 neurologists, neuroscientists, and neuroscience professionals dedicated to providing the best possible care for patients with neurological disorders.